nest/nest-simulator/doc/examples/csa_example.rst

     cs = csa.cset(csa.random(0.1), 10000.0, 1.0)

-Using the ``Create`` command from PyNEST, we create the neurons of the pre- and postsynaptic populations, each of which containing 16 neurons.
+Using the :py:func:`.Create` command from PyNEST, we create the neurons of the pre- and postsynaptic populations, each of which containing 16 neurons.